peterhudec/foundation-sphinx-theme/README.rst

 		# A Twitter ID used for the via mention of the Twitter button.
 		'twitter_id': 'FoundationSphinx',

+		# Flattr button settings.
+		'flattr_id': 'andypipkin', # Your Flattr ID
+		'flattr_title': '', # If missing docstitle or title will be used.
+		'flattr_description': '', # If missing seo_description or motto will be used.
+		'flattr_tags': '', # Optional.

 		# If "author" and "copyright_year" are set they will override the "copyright" setting.